jvschlierf/Sportylytics/README.md

 ### Random Forest

 ### Gradient Boosting
 Gradient Boosting is an iterative functional gradient algorithm, i.e an algorithm which minimizes a loss function by iteratively choosing a function that points towards the negative gradient.
-It is key to underline the fact that, as opposed to Random Forest, trains many models in a gradual, additive and **sequential** manner.
-This means that Gradient boosting is based on the errors made by the previous decision tree, and sequentially tries to improve performances and reduce errors of the previous tree.
+It is key to underline the fact that, as opposed to Random Forest, it trains many models in a gradual, additive and **sequential** manner.
+This means that Gradient Boosting is based on the **errors** made by the previous decision tree, and sequentially tries to improve performances and reduce errors.
 We ran three different versions of this model (all with tuned hyperparameters):
 * Gradient Boosting trained on full dataset (all observations, no filters)
 * Gradient Boosting trained using only players who played more than 20 games in a single season (so discarding players whose statistics where not fully reliable)
 * Lastly, Gradient Boosting trained using only the last 7 seasons (from 2014-2015 to 2020-2021), which gave us the best results